JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

 ---
 layout: single
-title: "Dynamic GitHub Branch Protection Status Checks"
+title: "Ensuring Code Quality: A Guide to Dynamic GitHub Pull Request Gates"
 tags: technology github devops
 date: 2024-01-23 00:00:00 +0100
-author: David Werner  # as used in `authors.yml`
+author: David Werner
 author_profile: true
 header:
-  overlay_image: assets/images/tech_gear_banner.jpg  # can also be a different asset
+  overlay_image: assets/images/tech_gear_banner.jpg
   overlay_filter: 0.2
   show_overlay_excerpt: false
 ---

-# Dynamic GitHub Branch Protection Status Checks
+# Ensuring Code Quality: A Guide to Dynamic GitHub Pull Request Gates

 In the branch protection rules of branch `main`, we want to configure the required status checks that need to be passed before a pull request can be merged to `main`.<br>